neondatabase/website/content/docs/introduction/roadmap.md

 - **Schema-only branches**: A feature that lets you create branches that only include your database schema—useful for workflows involving sensitive data.
 - **HIPAA compliance**: We are actively working toward achieving HIPAA readiness, with a target completion by the end of Q2 2025.
 For more about Neon's compliance milestones, see [Compliance](/docs/security/compliance).
 - **Auth provider integration**: Automatically sync user profiles from your auth provider directly to your database.
-- **More regions**: London and São Paulo are locked in for Q1.
+- **More regions**: London 🇬🇧 and São Paulo 🇧🇷 are locked in for Q1.
 If you’re a Brazilian developer, please reach out to via the [Feedback](https://console.neon.tech/app/projects?modal=feedback) form in the Neon Console or our [feedback channel](https://discord.com/channels/1176467419317940276/1176788564890112042) on Discord.
 We’d love to sponsor meetups and get better connected.
+If there are other regions you'd like to see us support, please [submit a request](/docs/introduction/regions#request-a-region).
 - **A GitHub Copilot extension**: This new extension will make it easier to configure Neon for your repository by providing chat-based access to the latest Neon documentation with repository context.

 If you have other feature ideas, [let us know](#share-your-thoughts).